mikoloxtra/marvelous-sage-059e1/content/pages/products.md

       Get the Portable Geneator so you never have to stop working due to a power outages for **₦120,000 only!**
     actions:
-      - label: Preorder NExt Bactck
+      - label: Preorder Next Batch
         url: 'https://popular.energy/payment/'
         style: primary
       - label: Chat with us